 SEO Strategies: Black Hat Vs. White Hat

-I’ve always played the long-term entrepreneurial game, and I believe it’s the way to go.
+I’ve always played the entrepreneurial long game, and I believe it’s the way to go.
 However, this isn’t the case with everyone.
-Some people would rather take the quick gains and move onto something else.
+Some people would rather try for quick wins before moving onto something else.

-When it comes to SEO, going for quick gains is often referred to as “black hat SEO.”
+When it comes to SEO, going for quick wins is often referred to as “black hat SEO.”
 People who implement black hat SEO tend to use sneaky tactics like keyword stuffing and link scraping to rank quickly.
-It might work for the short-term and get you some traffic to your site, but after a while, Google ends up penalizing and even blacklisting your site so you’ll never rank.
+It might work in the short term to generate traffic, but Google will end up penalizing and even blacklisting your site in the end.

 On the other hand, white hat SEO is the way to build a sustainable online business.
 If you do SEO this way, you’ll focus on your human audience.